timeplus-io/docs/docs/usecases.md

-# Sample Queries
+# SQL Patterns

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This document demonstrates how to run streaming queries in Timeplus to solve various use cases.
+This document demonstrates some typical query patterns that you can achieve in Timeplus to solve various use cases.
+You can also check the subpages for some of the highlighted query recipes.

 ## Customer Scenario and Data Model {#model}